nchekwa/python-netbox-onboarding/README.md

 # About

-Simple script which going to build all elements in Netbox using API request and Python3 languag<br>
+Script which build automatically all elements in Netbox using API request and Python language<br>
 Tested with:<br>
-- Netbox v2.8.8
+- Netbox v2.9.2
 - Python 3.8.2

 # HowTo
 - check diagram folder for topology example